![]() |

 trumpet, and flügelhorn recording that carries the listener to another

 place and time.
-Sound & Sweet Airs was recorded in Shakespeare's
+Sounds & Sweet Airs was recorded in Shakespeare's

 boyhood parish church (Southwark Cathedral) which is located on the